 Apparently said boyfriend, realizing he’d forgotten her birthday, went into panic mode.
 What to get as an appropriate birthday present and how to have it flown to an isolate spot on the ice fields of Jasper?
 He made many, many calls on radiophone trying to secure a gift.
 Finally, he talked to a friend in the restaurant business who suggested the wine – brilliant.
 A Chateaux Margaux for a Lady Margot.

 Little did either of them suspect Margot was unknowingly going to become the courier for her own gift – she also worked in the film industry and often handled time sensitive deliveries of one sort or another.
-All her boyfriend knew or cared about was that the wine, the lady, and a box containing some gear were on the road heading for Jasper.
+All her boyfriend knew or cared about

 Everything arrived safe and sound, but the ground crew informed Margot her boyfriend was still working on top of a mountain on the ice fields.
 Would she like the helicopter to fly her up the mountain so she could drop off this very important box of gear personally?
 With a little gentle “persuasion” from the office staff and transportation people, it seems the production company was under the impression this box of gear was critically needed in order for them to finish this project.